noahehall/theBookOfNoah/web_technoligies/core/browser.md

 # window
 ## history
 	- enables you to use scripts to modify the URL (and related context) without triggering a page refresh

+# push notifications
+## terms
+	- notification
+		- a message displaye dto the user outside of the apps normal UI
+	- push message
+		- a message sent from the server tot he client
+	- push notification
+		- a notification created in response to a push message
+	- notifications API
+		- an interface used to configure and display notifications to the user
+	- push api
+		- an interface used to subscri9be your app to apush service and receive push messages in the service worker
+	- web push
+		- an informal term referring to the process or components involved in the process of pushing messages from a server to a client on the web
+	- push service
+		- a system for routing push messaages form a server to a client
+		- each browser implements its own push service
+	- web push protocol
+		- describes how an application server or user agent interacts with a push service
+	-